7x63so/tor-service-android-ideas/README.md

 + Handling sockets/ports in TorController.
 + Notifications, and how they're managed.
 + Moving jtorctl into libs/ - dependency structure isn't great at the moment.
++ Lots more, deal with all the TODOs in code.